timothy-shields/linq-cpp/README.md

 # linq-cpp: LINQ for C++11 done right

+## contact

+If you're interested in using or contributing to this library, please contact me at `timothy.shields@live.com`.

 ## introduction

 The `IEnumerable<T>` interface and associated LINQ extension methods provided by the .NET framework enable programmers to write concise, fluent, and composable query expressions using powerful abstractions.